Malivil/TTT-Randomat-20/API.md

 *Returns:* `true` by default, meaning an event should run.
 If overridden and changed to return `false`, this event will never start

+**EVENT:DisableRoundEndSounds()** - Disables the various methods that normally would play sounds at the end of the round.
+Credit to The Stig.\
+*Realm:* Server

 **EVENT:Enabled()** - Called when determining if an event is enabled.\
 *Realm:* Server